rybakit/msgpack.php/README.md

 $packed = $packer->pack($value);
 ```

-or call the static method on the `MessagePack` class:
+or call a static method on the `MessagePack` class:

 ```php
 use MessagePack\MessagePack;